Sarabor/Grafana/README.md

         title='HelloWorld',
         content='HelloWorld'
         ),
-        gridPos={			    #the second parameter is optional.
-It sets the position and the dimensions of the panel }
+        gridPos={}			    #the second parameter is optional.
+It sets the position and the dimensions of the panel

 )
  ```